OCRA-DFMA Field Day

 -

-Breakfast/Brunch at about 9:am.
-We will use the grills to provide pancakes, sausage (and a veggie version), maple syrup, juice, etc. The food for this is being donated by Dee, KU4GC.
+Breakfast/Brunch at about 9:00am.
+We will use the grills to provide pancakes, sausage (and a veggie version), maple syrup,

 Drink: Just to repeat the message imbedded in the text above.
 There will be water and free Gatorade available during the whole three day event.
-It is important that you stay hydrated, especially if we have a hot weekend, as we often do this time of year.

 73, David, W4SAR and Dee, KU4GC